-- The FCSO shall provide notification to the ICE officer immediately after participating FCSO personnel serve any warrant of arrest or warrant of removal that executes the custodial transfer of the alien to ICE for removal purposes, in a manner mutually agreed upon by the FCSO and the FOD in Salt Lake City. - The FCSO must report all encounters with asserted or suspected claims of U.S. citizenship to the FOD in Salt Lake City through their chain of command immediately, but, absent unforeseen exigent circumstances, in no case more than one hour of the claim, in a manner mutually agreed upon by the FCSO and the FOD.
+- The FCSO shall provide notification to the ICE officer immediately after participating FCSO personnel serve any warrant of arrest or warrant of removal that executes the custodial transfer of the alien to ICE for removal purposes, in a manner mutually agreed upon by the FCSO and the FOD in the Chicago Field Office. - Participating FCSO personnel must report all encounters with asserted or suspected claims of U.S. citizenship to ICE immediately, but generally within one hour of the claim.